Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Theory.md

 When some kind of urban development happens, the data we use in GIS needs to be updated.
 Someone has to go in and update the changes to the roads, buildings, and others.
 This can be done by digitizing the changes, which is the process of **converting geographic data into digital form**.

-For this practice we are going to use the Nokia Arena development in Tampere.
+For this exercise we are going to use the Nokia Arena development in Tampere.
 As you can see below, there have been a significant number of changes with this project.

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/2_Theory/GIS_theory1_example.png)